British Rail Class 895: Procurement

 In the previously planned phase 2b, a number of 'captive' trains (unable to use the existing rail network) may have been ordered to operate alongside the conventional compatible trains, with a similar loading gauge to existing European high speed trains.

 On 9 December 2021, the contract was awarded to the Hitachi Rail-Alstom joint venture.

 A legal challenge by Talgo was settled out of court.
 Siemens sought an injunction to stop the contract being awarded, claiming Hitachi and Alstom were only able to make the lowest offer because they had not kept to the tender conditions, and later sought damages.
 It has been reported that this is to help it secure contracts for other elements of the HS2 project.
 The case brought by Siemens was dismissed by the High Court, and judged it was "not entitled to any damages".

 The contract was to be awarded in spring 2020, but was delayed due to delays to the start of HS2 construction.
 The contract was then scheduled for October 2021 but was not awarded until December 2021 as it awaited government approval.

+In March 2026, the UK government opened discussions with the joint venture to revise the contract following the cancellation of HS2 beyond Birmingham in 2023.
+Officials were reported to be considering reducing the planned 54 train order and modifying train lengths to suit the revised network and platform constraints on the West Coast Main Line, including at stations such as Manchester Piccadilly.
+The trains had originally been designed to operate in 400 m formations formed of two 200 m units.
+Revising the contract could result in penalty payments or compensation to the manufacturers.

+Development

 Beginning in 2024, market research with 20 user groups involving more than 500 people was carried out using wooden mock-ups of the trains.
 In August 2025, these mock-ups were showcased at The Greatest Gathering, an event held at Alstom’s Derby Litchurch Lane Works as part of the Railway 200 campaign celebrating “200 years of the modern railway”.
 HS2 Ltd announced that the new fleet would be designated Class 895 under the TOPS system.
 Production of the trains is scheduled to begin in 2027.

 Tests will involve climate chambers, static tests at Derby, low-speed test tracks, Network Rail's Rail Innovation & Development Centres (RIDCs), and the Velim test centre in the Czech Republic.
 Dynamic testing is also expected to take place on HS2 and the conventional rail network.
 On HS2, tests will take place between Washwood Heath and north of the Chiltern tunnels.
-This will involve an approximately 80 km mostly above-ground stretch of track, at speeds of 360 km/h, including acceleration, deceleration, and validation of overrun protection systems.
+This will involve an approximately 80 km mostly above-ground stretch of track, including acceleration, deceleration, and validation of overrun protection systems.